jamesorr/jamesorr.github.io/_posts/2018-11-23-sensitivity.markdown

-That equation sums the contributions from the simultaneous change ($$\Delta$$) in each of the 4 input variables, with each $$\Delta$$ being multiplied by a partial derivative (sensitivity) so that each product term has same units as the total change (left side of the equation).
+That equation sums the contributions from the simultaneous change ($$\Delta$$) in each of the 4 input variables, with each $$\Delta$$ being multiplied by a partial derivative (sensitivity) so that each term on the right has same units as the total change term on the left.

-If results do not add up (i.e., the right side does not equal the left), there are three potential causes: (1) the $$\Delta$$s are not accurate enough, e.g., from imprecise measurements, (2) the
+If results don't add up (i.e., the right side does not equal the left), there are three potential causes: (1) the $$\Delta$$s are not accurate enough, e.g., from imprecise measurements, (2) the
 $$\Delta$$s are too large and the system is nonlinear, or (3) the